-Noam Bronstein has been involved in the audio scene for over thirty years.
-His interest actually began in Montreal, circa 1977, when his stepfather brought home a pair of Magnepan MG-II planar speakers.
+Noam Bronstein has been involved in the audio scene for much of the last forty years.
+His interest started in Montreal, c.1977, when his stepfather brought home a pair of Magnepan MG-II planar speakers.
 As a 12-year-old, he was pretty impressed.
 The Beatles never sounded so good, not to mention Beethoven.
-He started to make a habit of studying Stereo Review and Gramophone magazines.
+Noam started to ‘study’ Stereo Review and Gramophone magazines.
 Five years later, and still a teenager, he found himself working for Toronto Hi-Fi, selling gear like Dual, Klipsch, Luxman and Yamaha in the early 1980’s.

-Noam resides with his wife in Ancaster, Ontario (Canada).
+Noam resides with his wife in Guelph, Ontario (Canada).